-Water Agency, RWA has developed an Integrated Regional Water Management Plan (IRWMP) and
+Regional Water Authority has developed an Integrated Regional Water Management Plan (IRWMP) and

 associated tools to identify the regional projects and partnerships that will help the

-region best meet its future needs.
-The program builds on previous efforts, such as the
+region best meet its future water resources needs.

 What is an IRWMP?